Tyrrrz/Ressy/Readme.md

 var resourceString = resource.ReadAsString(Encoding.UTF8); // string
 ```

-If you aren't sure if the requested resource actually exists in the PE file, you can also use the `TryGetResource(...)` method instead.
+If you aren't sure that the requested resource actually exists in the PE file, you can use the `TryGetResource(...)` method instead.
 It returns `null` in case the resource is missing:

 ```csharp